 Vickers Hardness Test Introduction

 The Vickers hardness test is a commonly used hardness testing method for metals and hard materials.
 It is used to measure the hardness of materials.
 Vickers hardness testing uses the plastic deformation characteristics of materials under pressure to calculate hardness values.
-The following is the working principle, advantages, limitations, and applications of the Vickers hardness test.
+The following are the working principle, advantages, limitations, and applications of the Vickers hardness test.

 Working Principle